Patchethium/Azalea/README.md

         - *.def
         - ...
 ```

 > [!NOTE]
 > It would be `.dylib` for MacOS and `.dll` for Windows.

 ### Setting the environment variables

 > [!WARNING]
-> The environment variables are only needed in development.
-In production, users set the core directory in the GUI.
-This approach will be deprecated after the config system is implemented.
-Frankly, if you don't want to run `cargo test`, you can skip this step.
+> The environment variables are only needed in development, while in production, users set the core directory in the GUI.
+Basically, if you don't need to run `cargo test`, you can skip this step.

 Copy the `.env.dev` and rename it to `.env`, set the variable like below: